 A Level English

 One of the next natural progressions from GCSE level study or Functional Skills is taking English at A Level.
-Again, this is split between English language and English literature.
+Again, this is split between the English language and English literature.

 Both courses at this level take a closer look at their core topics.
 So, you can further analyse and find the deeper meanings behind them.
 You’ll explore a wider range of texts, and your learning will be more independent, giving you the space to come up with your own theories.

-A Level English Literature takes you through various types of writing, so you learn to write effectively in numerous styles.
+A-Level English Literature takes you through various types of writing, so you learn to write effectively in numerous styles.
 It pushes you to read outside your comfort zone.
 Taking a deeper look at tragedy and crime writing where you’ll read texts written by:

 - Historical playwrights